Japan Visa Information: Japanese Tourist Visa Requirements

 Tourist Visa Requirements For Japan

-For nationals of Russia and NIS countries (Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyz, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan), China and The Philippines more complicated requirements are in force and visa applicants should see the relevant pages on the Japanese Ministry of Foreign Affairs website where pdf application forms can be downloaded and printed out.
+For nationals of Russia and NIS countries (Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan), China and the Philippines, more complicated requirements are in force and visa applicants should see the relevant pages on the Japanese Ministry of Foreign Affairs website where pdf application forms can be downloaded and printed out.

-In general, for nationals of Russia, NIS countries and The Philippines an "inviting person" or guarantor resident in Japan (not necessarily a Japanese national) needs to prepare the extra documents which are sent to the applicant in his or her own country, who then makes the visa application at the Japanese embassy or consulate in that country.
-These documents include a "Purpose of invitation" form, a schedule and a letter of guarantee.
+In general, for nationals of Russia, NIS countries and the Philippines an "inviting person" or guarantor resident in Japan (not necessarily a Japanese national) needs to prepare the extra documents and send them to the applicant in his or her own country, who then makes the visa application at the Japanese embassy or consulate in that country.
+These documents include a "Purpose of invitation" form, a travel schedule and a letter of guarantee.
 The guarantor must take on liability for the expenses for the applicant’s stay in Japan, return travel expenses, and compliance with Japanese laws and regulations.

-Philippine nationals are also required to submit a copy of their birth certificates, marriage contract (if the applicant is married), bank certificate and airline ticket reservation form.
-For further details see the Japanese embassy in The Philippines website.
+Philippine nationals are also required to submit a copy of their birth certificate, marriage contract (if the applicant is married), bank certificate and airline ticket reservation form.
+For further details see the Japanese embassy in the Philippines website.

-Individual Chinese applicants for Japanese tourist visas also need to show evidence of annual income surpassing a certain amount in addition to the above documentation.
+Individual Chinese applicants for Japanese tourist visas also need to show evidence of annual income above a certain amount, in addition to the above documentation.

 Japan tourist visas for Chinese nationals on group tours are limited to 15 days and procedures are carried out by Chinese travel agencies with a Japanese travel agent acting as guarantor.

 Applicants for visas in Japan can also find more information and application forms from the Japanese embassy or consulate in their own countries.